top of page

 (b.
 1947, San Angelo, Texas, USA)

-Regardless of the medium, method, or creative process I choose to produce pictures, my main focus is not to substitute conventional painting with one-off inkjet prints but instead to offer up another method of applying visual information on a 2D surface, particularly when so many 2D artworks are produced using today's technologies and printing processes.
+My main focus is to create unique, non-reproducible "one-off" digital paintings, not as a substitute for conventional painting, but to provide a different approach to applying visual information on a 2D surface, particularly at a time when so many artworks are being produced using today's technologies and printing processes.

 bottom of page